haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # block further script execution until the npc movement is completed
+  # block further script execution until the npc movement is completed.
+  # 'npc' can be a variable, or 0 to signify the last NPC with a movement applied.
 ```
 </details>